genshin-base/main-site/data/translated/builds/en.md

 Due to the aforementioned Electro/Phys split at **\[C6\], Polar Star** will surpass **Skyward Harp.**

 **[Viridescent Hunt](#weapon:the-viridescent-hunt)**<br>
-Viridescent Hunt is a really good investment that even surpasses Amos in a situation where there are crowds of enemies, although it's not as efficient towards massive single targets or really agile targets.
+This weapon is a really good investment that even surpasses Amos in a situation where there are crowds of enemies, although it's not as efficient towards massive single targets or really agile targets.
 It offers crowd DPS that is severely lacking due to Fischl's single target attacks.

 **[Mitternachts Waltz](#weapon:mitternachts-waltz)**<br>
-Mitternachts Waltz would be prioritized over Amos if you manage to get refinement 5 for pure Physical build Fischl.
+This weapon would be prioritized over Amos if you manage to get \[R5\] for pure Physical build Fischl.

 **[Prototype Crescent](#weapon:prototype-crescent)**<br>
 If you manage to weave in a Charged Shot on enemy weak spots once every 9-10 seconds, Prototype Crescent could potentially offer more DPS, this weapon can be an option for those interested in a more challenging playstyle.